PHSI-supplements/labs/integrated-labs/PokerLab/student/doc/07-grading.md

 ### Late Submissions

 This assignment is due before the start of your lab section.
+If you have late days available, you may use one or more to extend your deadline.
+You can exercise a late day (or days) by editing the [LATE-DAYS-USED-ON-THIS-ASSIGNMENT.txt](../LATE-DAYS-USED-ON-THIS-ASSIGNMENT.txt) file and including the update with your code.

 After you have exhausted your late days, we will accept late turn-ins up to one hour late, assessing a 10% penalty on these late submissions.
 After you have exhausted your late days, any work turned in more than one hour late will not be graded.